New Educational Activities at the Remick Museum

-NH FOURTH GRADE CLASSES ~ Win a trip to Remick!
+Win a trip to Remick!
 In June of 2016 we welcomed Mrs. Sawyer’s 4th Grade Class from Wheelock Elementary School in Keene, NH, runner up prize winner in the Class Act Video Awards for their video "There’s no better place in all outer space than New Hampshire!"
-We are honored to be taking part—for the third year—in this fun and imaginative contest during the 2016-2017 school year.
-It is sponsored by the New Hampshire Division of Tourism & Travel and ALL 4th grades in New Hampshire are invited to participate.
-We hope YOUR class will participate and perhaps be our guest in the spring of 2017—a trip to Remick is the prize for the runner up video!
+(Shown in photo, above.)
+We are honored to be taking part in this fun and imaginative contest during the 2016-2017 school year, our third year participating as a winning destination.
+The contest is sponsored by the New Hampshire Division of Tourism & Travel and ALL 4th grades in New Hampshire are encouraged to participate.
+We hope your class will participate and perhaps be our guest in the spring of 2017!

 Abenaki Indian Studies, Grades K–12 (all seasons)